• Home

 Only a small fraction of those property owners challenged the move.
 It’s important for property owners to recognize this fact, and to seek out a real estate attorney in Bucks County who has experience in land use law as soon as possible.

 The Bucks County firm of Benner and Wild has decades of experience in handling land use issues, from zoning matters to eminent domain cases.
-Contact us today to find out how we can help you in your eminent domain case.
+Contact us today to find out how we can help you.

-This entry was posted in Real Estate Representation and tagged eminent domain by bwadmin.
+This entry was posted in Eminent Domain, Real Estate Representation and tagged constitution, eminent domain, fifth amendment by bwadmin.
 Bookmark the permalink.

 Leave a Reply Cancel reply